lundinc2/amazon-freertos/vendors/ti/boards/CC3220SF_LAUNCHXL/aws_tests/readme.md

 cmake --build build/
 ```

-The output binary is located in `build/aws_tests.out`.
-This binary can be loaded
+The output is located at `build/aws_tests.out`.
+To load the output using Uniflash,
-using Uniflash.
+a binary version first has to be generated.
+Assuming `TI_CCS_PATH` was defined
+during the CMake step, a binary version `aws_tests.bin` should also be available
+in the `build` directory.

 ## Hardware setup